• Skip to primary navigation

 Top tips

-• If you use clear vanilla extract, the meringue cookies will keep their bright white color.
-If you add brown vanilla extract, they'll acquire a creamy tan color that I actually quite like too.
+• Vanilla extract: If you use clear vanilla extract, the meringue cookies will keep their bright white color.
+If you add brown vanilla extract, they'll acquire a creamy tan color that I actually quite like and you can see how they look in the photos.

-• Cream of tartar is a white acidic powder used in baking; it helps keep the meringue stiff and makes it shinier.
+• Using cream of tartar: Cream of tartar is a white acidic powder used in baking; it helps keep the meringue stiff and makes it shinier.
 If you don't have the cream of tartar, use the same amount of lime or lemon juice.

-• Save the egg yolks to make ponche (breakfast eggnog) or ponche crema (Christmas eggnog).
+• What to do with the yolks: Save the egg yolks to make ponche (breakfast eggnog) or ponche crema (Christmas eggnog).

 About this recipe